Parking in Toronto is very competitive in the downtown core.

 Parking Enforcement is obliged to uphold the by-laws.
 Residents who want to park their cars on-street overnight can petition their neighbours to introduce Permit Parking to the street, whereby residents agree to pay a monthly fee to allow them to park a car overnight.

 If you have received a ticket that you believe was assigned in error, you can contact Parking Enforcement at 416-808-6600.
-Please provide them both the ticket number and the date you received it.
+Please provide them with both the ticket number and the date you received it.

 Toronto Police Services